machingclee/machingclee.github.io/static/media/474-linux-kernel-fundamentals-socket.f6010c60.md

                                            ← *** REMOVED from tcp_hashinfo.ehash ***
 ```

 After `inet_unhash()` returns, no arriving packet with that 4-tuple can be routed to this socket.
-Any late-arriving packets hit the `goto no_tcp_socket` path in `tcp_v4_rcv` and are replied to with a RST.
+Any late-arriving packets hit the `goto no_tcp_socket` path in `tcp_v4_rcv` and  trigger an  RST reply, where RST means ***Reset*** (a control flag in the TCP header used to abruptly terminate a connection).

 <item>

-**TIME_WAIT.** The socket is not removed from the table at the instant `close()` is called — the removal happens after the FIN-ACK exchange completes and any queued data is flushed.
+**TIME_WAIT.** The socket is not removed from the table at the instance `close()` is called, the removal happens after the FIN-ACK exchange completes and any queued data is flushed.
 Furthermore, after the socket itself is freed, a lightweight `tcp_timewait_sock` takes its place in `tcp_hashinfo.ehash` for **2×MSL seconds** (typically 60 s on Linux).
 This `TIME_WAIT` entry absorbs any late duplicate packets that arrive after the connection is logically closed, preventing them from being misdelivered to a future connection that reuses the same 4-tuple.

 </item>